sanja7s/MedRed/readme.md

 sklearn
 ```

-In this project, we implemented a deep learning method for medical entity extraction (in the natural language processing terminology (NLP) -- this is called named entity recognition (NER)) from social media text.
-The method is based on the BiLSTM+CRF architecture using RoBERTa contextual embeddings in combination with GloVe word embeddings.
+In this project, we implemented a deep learning method for medical entity extraction from social media text.
+In the natural language processing terminology (NLP), this is called medical Named Entity Recognition (NER).
+The method is based on the BiLSTM+CRF deep learning architecture using RoBERTa contextual embeddings in combination with GloVe word embeddings.

-We also created a novel labelled dataset for medical entity extraction called MedRed (from Reddit).
+We also created a novel labelled dataset for medical entity extraction called [MedRed](https://doi.org/10.6084/m9.figshare.12039609.v1) (from Reddit).
 Then we evaluated the method on two existing datasets: CADEC (from AskAPatient) and Micromed (from Twitter), a well as on MedRed (from Reddit).

 Finally, to validate the method on a large scale, we applied it on half a million Reddit posts from disease-specific subreddits (such as r/psoriasis and r/bpd).
-Then we studied how well the disease topic of each post can be predicted solely from the extracted entities.
+Then we shown that the disease topic of each post can be predicted with a high accurracy solely from the extracted medical entities by our method.

 ## Structure